 - Pupils are confident, self-assured learners.
 Their excellent attitudes to learning have a strong, positive impact on their progress.
-They are proud of their achievements and of their school. - Pupils discuss and debate issues in a considered way, showing respect for others' ideas and points of view. - Pupils understand how their education equips them with the behaviours and attitudes necessary for success in their next stage of education, training or employment and for their adult life. - Pupils value their education and rarely miss a day at school.
+They are proud of their achievements and of their school. - Pupils discuss and debate issues in a considered way, showing respect for others' ideas and points of view. - In secondary schools, high quality, impartial careers guidance helps pupils to make informed choices about which courses suit their academic needs and aspirations.
+They are prepared for the next stage of their education, employment, self-employment or training. - Pupils understand how their education equips them with the behaviours and attitudes necessary for success in their next stage of education, training or employment and for their adult life. - Pupils value their education and rarely miss a day at school.
 No groups of pupils are disadvantaged by low attendance.
 The attendance of pupils who have previously had exceptionally high rates of absence is rising quickly towards the national average. - Pupils' impeccable conduct reflects the school's effective strategies to promote high standards of behaviour.
 Pupils are self-disciplined.
 Incidences of low-level disruption are extremely rare. - For individuals or groups with particular needs, there is sustained improvement in pupils' behaviour.
 Where standards of behaviour were already excellent, they have been maintained. - Pupils work hard with the school to prevent all forms of bullying, including online bullying and prejudice-based bullying. - Staff and pupils deal effectively with the very rare instances of bullying behaviour and/or use of derogatory or aggressive language. - The school's open culture actively promotes all aspects of pupils' welfare.
 Pupils are safe and feel safe at all times.
 They understand how to keep themselves and others safe in different situations and settings.
 They trust leaders to take rapid and appropriate action to resolve any concerns they have. - Pupils can explain accurately and confidently how to keep themselves healthy.
 They make informed choices about healthy eating, fitness and their emotional and mental well-being.
-They have an age-appropriate understanding of healthy relationships and are confident in staying safe from abuse and exploitation.
+They have an age-appropriate understanding of healthy relationships and are confident in staying safe from abuse and exploitation. - Pupils have an excellent understanding of how to stay safe online and of the dangers of inappropriate use of mobile technology and social networking sites.

-- Pupils have an excellent understanding of how to stay safe online and of the dangers of inappropriate use of mobile technology and social networking sites. - Pupils' spiritual, moral, social and cultural development equips them to be thoughtful, caring and active citizens in school and in wider society.
+Pupils' spiritual, moral, social and cultural development equips them to be thoughtful, caring and active citizens in school and in wider society.